 - HOME funds continued to be used primarily for the development of new affordable housing for renters and TBRA and other short-term rental assistance.
-NHTF funds were used exclusively for new rental housing. - HOME and NHTF funds in general continued to be administered in conjunction with other federal and state resources managed by the Housing Authority, including the State Housing Trust Fund, the Authority's downpayment and rental assistance programs and federal Low Income Housing Tax Credits. - CDBG remained the primary HUD resource for addressing suitable living environment priority needs, including infrastructure, community facilities and services, and economic opportunity.
+NHTF funds were used exclusively for new rental housing. - HOME and NHTF funds in general continued to be administered in conjunction with other federal and state resources managed by the Housing Authority, including the State Housing Trust Fund, the Authority's down payment and rental assistance programs. - CDBG remained the primary HUD resource for addressing suitable living environment priority needs, including infrastructure, community facilities and services, and economic opportunity.
 CDBG funds continued to be coordinated with other state resources for community and economic development managed by the SC Department of Commerce, including: the State Rural